mgmacleod/Kasina/README.md

 ***NOTE: This is a personal project and very much a work in progress.
 I hope it might be useful to others, but the intention isn't to create a general purpose extension that meets everyone's needs.
 That said, comments and suggestions are welcome.
 Create a issue if you have an idea or run into an problem.***

+## Download

+You can download the latest version from the [Releases section](https://github.com/mgmacleod/Kasina/releases).

 # Devices